Despite living in an age of digital information, most countries around the world remain reliant upon physical paper documentation for medical reports.

 Were this information to be linked with powerful analytical systems and/or artificial intelligence (AI), users could be empowered with more practical information to help them to control their condition.
+In fact we imagined what such a connected, assistive healthcare system might look like in a recent research paper.
 This would not only increase individual responsibility, but reduce the burden on healthcare professionals.

 (Credit: ‘Philip Pratt, et al. Eur Radiol Exp, 2018)

 The role of immersive technologies in healthcare is set to grow exponentially as costs of hardware and development become more reasonable.
 At Innovate Now back in November 2017, we heard from Osso VR's Justin Barad, who spoke how medical professionals are being trained using XR.
 Elsewhere, there have already been a number of Microsoft HoloLens-based surgeries.

 However, we foresee that the popularisation of immersive technologies will lead not only to improvements in healthcare provision, but also consumption.
 Patients could use such tech to dig deeper into their diagnoses, learning more about their bodies and accessing well-presented and engaging information on how to mitigate risks.